bejjup/gvsu-cis350/README.md

 4. Once you are in the ‘src’ directory run this command:

     `npx expo start`

-    * If you get errors in this step it is probably because you haven’t installed npx commands or expo.
-Follow the instructions on the screen if it prompts you to install something.
-Try running the ‘npx expo start’ command after you install something to see if it works.

-5. If you receive no errors running ‘npx expo start’ you will see a QR code pop up in the terminal.
+5. After running the start command you will see a QR code pop up in the terminal.

-6. Grab your mobile device and scan the QR code using your phone’s camera.
+6. On an iPhone scan the QR code using the camera app.
 This will take you back to the Expo Go app where you will be able to see the running app.